tarleb/lua-filter-template/README.md

 1. [ ] **Rename the filter**: rename the filter `greetings.lua` to
    your chosen name.
-It's often a good idea to make the filter name match the repository name: if your repository is named `lorem`, then the filter should be named `lorem.lua`.
+It's often a good idea to make the filter name match the repository name: if your repository is named `lorem`, then the filter should be named `lorem.lua`:

+       git mv greetings.lua <REPO_NAME.lua>

+   Run `make update-name` to ensure that the new name is used everywhere.

-2. [ ] **Update the license**: The template is published under the MIT, and we recommend to keep the same license for your code.
+2. [ ] **Update the license**: The template is published under the MIT license, and we recommend to apply the same license to your code.
 You should update the LICENSE file so it has your name.

 3. [ ] **Update this README**: Describe your filter, so people will know what to expect.
 You may also want to update the URLs